truonand000/ESLint_Prettier_Tutorial/README.md

 ### Prettier Configuration

-Prettier's configuration is quit straightforward.
+Prettier's configuration is quite straightforward.
 You will need to first create an `.prettierrc` configuration file in your project's root directory, which is the same place where your `.eslintrc.json` configuration file should be.
 You can just do this by using VSCode's GUI to add a new file or just run the following command:

 ```
 touch .prettierrc